rssteachingstats/ukcots/content/home.md

 To get to the venue from Manchester Piccadilly station, you can:

 -  Walk: about 15-20 minutes
--  Take a bus: the 147 takes you from Piccadilly station (Stop D - use the Fairfield Street exit) to University Shopping Centre stop on Oxford Road, which is then a 3-minute walk to the Alan Turing Building [note that the 147 bus only runs every 30 minutes]
+-  Take a bus: the 147 takes you from Piccadilly station (Stop D - use the Fairfield Street exit) to the University Shopping Centre stop on Oxford Road, which is then a 3-minute walk to the Alan Turing Building [note that the 147 bus only runs every 30 minutes]
 -  Take a taxi:  there is a taxi rank of black cabs at the Fairfield Street exit from the station (cost: likely to be less than £10)

 From Manchester Oxford Road station, you can: